timothyas/xesn/paper.md

 At its core, `xesn` uses NumPy [@harris_array_2020] and SciPy [@scipy_2020] to perform array based operations on CPUs.
-The package then harnesses the CPU/GPU agnostic code capabilities affored by CuPy [@cupy_learningsys2017] to operate on GPUs.
+The package then harnesses the CPU/GPU agnostic code capabilities afforded by CuPy [@cupy_learningsys2017] to operate on GPUs.

 ## Parameter Optimization